magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 Note that we also added the `cljsjs/marked "0.3.5-0"` JS external
 library.
-This is the same JS library used in the React Tutorial
+This is the same JS library used in the React Tutorial, and
-packaged to be used in a CLJS project.
+it is packaged to be used in a CLJS project.
 We'll see its use later.

 Now create the `reagent.html` file in the `html` directory of the `modern-cljs`